ol-th/pdf-img-convert.js/README.md

 * `base64` should be set to `true` if a base64-encoded image output is required.
 Otherwise it'll just output an array of `Uint8Array`s.

 * `scale` is the viewport scale ratio, which defaults to 1 (original width and height).

+* `intent` is how you intend to use the resulting images, with 'display' as the default, 'print' giving a higher DPI for more print-worthy graphics, or 'any'

 ## Contributing